Bankruptcy Where You Keep Your Car?

-If you file for Chapter 7 bankruptcy, the court will appoint a trustee to review your assets and determine which ones can be sold to pay off your creditors.
-The trustee will consider the value of your car and whether it is necessary for your job or daily life.
-If the car has a low value and you do not need it for work or other essential purposes, the trustee may decide to sell it to pay off your debts.
-However, if the car is necessary for your job or daily life and has a higher value, you may be able to keep it.
+If you file for Chapter 7 bankruptcy, the court will appoint a trustee to review your assets and determine which ones you should sell to pay off your creditors.
+The trustee will consider the value of your car and whether or not it is necessary for your job or daily life.

-If you file for Chapter 13 bankruptcy, you will be able to keep your car as long as you continue to make your monthly payments.
-Chapter 13 bankruptcy involves creating a repayment plan where you agree to pay off a portion of your debts over a period of three to five years.
-If you have a car loan, the monthly payments for the car will be included in the repayment plan.
-As long as you make the monthly payments according to the plan, you will be able to keep your car.
-More about Bankruptcy here.
+If you file for Chapter 13 bankruptcy, you can keep your car as long as you continue to make your monthly payments.
+Chapter 13 bankruptcy involves creating a repayment plan where you agree to pay off a portion of your debts over three to five years.

 Get Help From A Bankruptcy Attorney